Special Operations Executive (SOE) Codes

 Mandamus, BE, Jan 1942: organize sabotage passive resistance arms dumps, crashed after take-off.

 Mandrill, BE, 1943: PID mission to contact Cordier mission for the demoralization of German support, reception of propaganda, Liège, Bruxelles, Ghent.

-Manelaus, BE, Oct 1943: liaison mission to chief of zone 1, FN Berthe.
+Manelaus, BE, Oct 1943: liaison mission to the chief of zone 1, FN Berthe.

 Marcius, BE, Feb/Mar 1943: FN Necklace, W/T support to chief Osric; presumed arrested.